From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - Improves testability and flexibility.

-- It encourages a clear separation between domain logic and technical concerns.
+- Encourages a clear separation between domain logic and technical concerns.

 CQRS (Command Query Responsibility Segregation)

-CQRS separates Commands (writing operations) of Queries (read operations), which optimizes performance and scalability.
+CQRS separates commands (write operations) from queries (read operations), optimizing performance and scalability.

 - Why Use It?

-- It improves scalability by handling reads and writes differently.
+- Improves scalability by handling reads and writes differently.

-- It increases security by allowing separate permissions for reading and writing actions.
+- Enhances security by allowing separate permissions for read and write actions.

-- It facilitates event sourcing, where changes are stored as a sequence of domain events.
+- Facilitates event sourcing, where changes are stored as a sequence of domain events.

 Event-Driven Architecture & Microservices